-If the structural design file has been modified while still editing the Illustrator file, an update of the Structural Design file can be forced.
-A dedicated Update for Structural Design files is found in the File menu.
-Choose File > Structural Design > Update
+If any of the Structural Design files has been modified while still editing the Illustrator file, an update of the Structural Design files can be forced.
+All Structural Design files placed in the current Illustrator document will be updated.
+Choose File > Structural Design > Update All